fatlinesofcode/compile-js/README.md

 compile-js
 ==========

 Bash script wrapper for google closure compiler.
-Allows for JS files listed in manifest or wildcard directory to be combined and compiled.
+Allows for JS files listed in a manifest or wildcard directory to be combined and compiled.
-Support file modified time checking and only compiles if the source files are newer then the build files.
+Supports file modified time checking and only compiles if the source files are newer then the build files.

 Installation